spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 Once issued, you will be prompted for several parameters to complete the authentication.
 The table below outlines the required parameters along with the values that will be utilized in this tutorial.
 If a parameter is specific to your environment and Palette account, such as your Palette API key, ensure to input the value according to your environment.
-Access the [Deploy a PCG to VMware vSphere](../pcg/deploy-pcg/vmware.md) guide for detailed information about each option.
+Check out the [Deploy a PCG to VMware vSphere](../pcg/deploy-pcg/vmware.md) guide for more information. option.

 | **Parameter**                  | **Value**                                                                                                        | **Environment-Specific** |